 vamicli update --checkThe upgrade release appears as an Available Update.

 - Shut down VMware Cloud Director by running the following command:

 /opt/vmware/vcloud-director/bin/cell-management-tool -u <admin username> cell --shutdown

-- From the primary appliance, back up the VMware Cloud Director appliance embedded database.
+- For VMware Cloud Director 10.3, continuing from the primary appliance, back up the VMware Cloud Director appliance embedded database.

 /opt/vmware/appliance/bin/create-db-backupNote: You must backup the appliance only once.
-Do not back up the appliance after applying the available upgrade in step 9.
+Do not back up the appliance after applying the available upgrade.

 - Apply the available upgrade.

 - Repeat steps 2-7 and step 9 on the remaining standby and application cells.

 - From any appliance, run the VMware Cloud Director database upgrade utility.